gmaxwell1/pyECB_gmaxwell/README.md

 # pyECB_gmaxwell
-A Python wrapper based on the pyECB extention
+A Python wrapper based on the pyECB extention (by Denis von Arx, @dvarx)

 ## Instructions on how to use this package: